PostHog/meta/requests-for-comments/2024-06-21-warehouse-launch-plan.md

 - [ ] Case study: https://github.com/PostHog/posthog.com/issues/8684 - @joethreepwood
 - [ ] Update onboarding email flow with data warehouse options - @joethreepwood
-- [ ] Invite Theo/Danny to try the warehouse and give what they need for a video on it - @ivanagas

 ### Bigger ideas